LiliumOS/Lilium-Old/docs/Signals.md

 `result SignalProcess(ProcessHandle* hdl,int sig);`

 For `SignalThread`, sends an asynchronous signal to the thread designated by `hdl`, or the calling thread if `hdl` is `NULL`.
-(If the signal is sent to the current thread, it is recived as a synchronous signal instead, unless executed from the handler of the same signal).
 For `SignalProcess`, sends an asynchronous signal to the signal handling thread of the process designated by `hdl`, or the current process if `hdl` is `NULL`.

+If the signal is sent to the current thread, or it is sent to the current process and the current thread is the signal handling thread of the current process, then the signal is guaranteed to be delivered before the system call returns, and, if it executes a user-defined signal handler, then the successfull call to this function *happens-before* the execution of the user-defined signal handler.

 This system call is *memory coherent*.
-An Atomic access `A` on a thread of execution that calls `SignalThread` that is *sequenced-before* the call *strongly happens-before* that call.
+An Atomic access `A` on a thread of execution that calls `SignalThread` that is *sequenced-before* the call *happens-before* that call.

 Returns INVALID_HANDLE if `hdl` is neither NULL nor a valid thread handle (or process handle).
 Returns INVALID_ARGUMENT if `sig` is not a signal number defined above, or a real-time signal.
+Returns KILLED if `hdl` was terminated before execution.
 Returns PERMISSION if the current thread does not have `SendSignal` permission to `hdl`.

 ### signal